daniellembecker/DanielleBecker_Lab_Notebook/_posts/2020-11-20-Ahyacinthus-Early-Life-History-Respirometry.md

 tags: Ahyacinthus Reproduction Respirometry Sampling
 ---

-Note that LIVE LINK indicates links that will be added upon Git repo commit.

 # **Overview**

 This entry describes the sampling and respirometry data collection for Acropora hyacinthus in Moorea, French Polynesia at CRIOBE and Gump Research Stations.
 Sampling was conducted by D. Becker and D. Conetta.